-Cleophas, John, listen. listen to my marvellous news!
+Cleophas, John, listen, listen to my marvellous news!
 I have seen in that garden my Lord, who had taken the appearance of one of the guardians.

-But from his rough garments there shone a light so pure and radiant that my mind recognized him before my eves did.
+But from his rough garments there shone a light so pure and radiant that my mind recognized him before my eyes did.

 Then I recognized that face, the mirror into which Paradise gazes to beautify itself.
-I also saw the hands and the feet, and in them I noticed, shining and beautiful, sparkling little stars, that once were deadly wounds.
+I also saw the hands and the feet, and in them I noticed, shining and and in them I noticed, shining and beautiful, sparkling little stars, that once were deadly wounds.
 Then my lips made ready to kiss him, but Jesus forbade me, and seemed to say: 'You may not touch me; I may vanish.'